Mike McGlone

 Michael McGlone is an American actor, writer, singer/songwriter, comedian and filmmaker.
 He is best known for his roles in the Irish American Edward Burns films The Brothers McMullen and She's the One, as well as having portrayed the film noiresque spokesman for GEICO insurance, posing rhetorical questions in the vein of Robert Stack or Rod Serling, which are then acted out in humorous fashion.

 McGlone's movie credits include two castings as actor/director Edward Burns's brother in the 1995 movie The Brothers McMullen and 1996's She's the One.
-He also appeared in One Tough Cop and The Bone Collector.

-On TV, McGlone's credits include "NCIS: Hawai'i", "S.W.A.T.", Crash on the Starz and The Kill Point on Spike TV, as well as a recurring role on CBS's Person of Interest.
-He guest-starred in an episode of Psych.
-Voice-over credits include The Learning Channel's Trauma: Life in the E.R., Court TV's I, Detective, and History series Dead Reckoning.
-McGlone has also acted on stage.

-His writing credits include the novels CAL, And All the Roses Dying..., Dice, Hourigan's Song and THE SOFT DRIVE.
-He has recorded and produced four albums, Hero (1999) and To Be Down (2002), SPEED (2016) and The Center EP (2017), as well as various singles, including "The Other Side", "The Hammer" and "Thank you again...".